MalGnaig/RunwayRedeclerationApp/readme.txt

+** THIS PRIVATE GROUP APPLICATION HAS BEEN REPOSTED ON MY GIT REPO FOR THOSE WHO IT MAY CONCERN TO VIEW **

 Upon starting the application, you have access to the main scene.
 On this screen, you can modify the runway parameters and add/remove objects.